Would you like a fantastic blog design?

-I’ve bought agency access of the Headway theme so I have multiple use of it.
+I’ve bought agency access to the Thrive and Headway themes so I have multiple use of them.
 This allows me to create anything you want (within reason!).
-It is an extremely versatile theme system which means I can create anything from magazine style blogs to simple one-page websites.
+These are extremely versatile theme systems which means I can create anything from magazine style blogs to simple one-page websites.
 And all with my special flair and design!

-I haven’t got agency access to Thrive and its products, but I certainly recommend them.
+I’m usually use Thrive themes for my websites.
+This is because it is extremely compatible for digital marketing purposes, and I certainly recommend them.
 (Click this link to visit their website to find out more.)
 And I can help you install and use all the wonderful facilities Thrive offers to make a fully functional marketing website using WordPress that stands out above all others.

 |“Alice aka Fairy Blog Mother is extremely easy to do business with.
 We arranged to talk about my new blog and within minutes I was setting it up under her guidance.
 I am very happy with the result and would definitely recommend Alice to anyone else who is thinking about starting a blog but not sure where to start or how much it will cost.
 Amazing value for money!”|